No products in the cart.

-The Sig Copperhead brings an extremely compact 9mm to the market.
+The Sig Copperhead brings an extremely compact 9mm to the pistol caliber carbine market.

-The MPX Copperhead was initially released in FDE only with a blunderbuss prong muzzle device built into the 3.5-inch barrel.
+The Copperhead was initially released in FDE with a blunderbuss prong muzzle device built into the 3.5-inch barrel.

 It ditches the original Tan color of the Sig Copperhead as well as the blunderbuss muzzle device.